Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 Monteverde, meaning green mountain, lives up to its name.
 Nature is incredible here, thriving in the cloud forest landscapes.
 Cloud forests are rare and unique, only making up 1% of all forests worldwide.
 They get their name from the high altitude, which causes the low-lying cloud to creep between the trees.
 Walking in this environment is truly an experience like no other!

-Join a tour to learn more about the animals in the forest or take part in another adventurous activity like canyoning or ziplining.
+We joined a tour to learn more about the animals in the forest, but we also saw the option for other adventurous activities like canyoning or ziplining.

 Costa Rica 3 week itinerary monteverde colibri